abdullahisalad-21/networking-labs/network-troubleshooting.md

 - How to diagnose connectivity issues
 - How to isolate DNS vs routing problems
 - How to follow a structured troubleshooting process

+## Scenario: DNS not working

+A user could browse using IP addresses but not website names.
+I tested DNS:

+nslookup google.com

+It failed.
+I flushed DNS:

+ipconfig /flushdns

+Then tested again — DNS resolved correctly.